-It was established by King Al-Zahir Abu Saeed Barquq bin Anas between the years (786-788 AH/1384-1386 AD). .
-It was used as a school to teach the four sects, a mosque and a Sufi khanqa, with a mausoleum dome in which his father and a number of his wives and sons were buried.
+It was established by Sultan al-Zahir Barquq between the years (786-788 AH/1384-1386 AD).
+It lies in al-Muizz Street, in the centre of one of the largest architectural heritage complexes in the world.
+It was used as a school to teach the four Islamic school of jurisprudence, a mosque and a Sufi khanqah, with a mausoleum dome in which his father and a number of his wives and sons were buried.

-The school consists of an open courtyard and four iwans, the largest of which is to the southeast, with a marble mihrab, a wooden pulpit, the Qur’an chair, and the bench of the rebeater,A mausoleum dome, secondary schools, Sufi classes, rooms for students, a kitchen, a toilet, and a cowshed were attached to facility to serve the residents of the rooms.
+The madrasa (school) consists of an open courtyard and four iwans, the largest of which is to the southeast, with a marble mihrab, a wooden pulpit, the Qur’an chair, and the bench of the repeater.

-The facility distinguishes the cursive texts from Quranic verses, the name of the originator, the date of construction, the colored marble cladding, and the qibla roof with its magnificent decorations.
+The facility distinguishes the cursive texts from Quranic verses, the name of the originator, the date of construction, the colored marble cladding, and the iwan al-qibla